volodymyrhudyma/blog/content/blog/2020-11-24-avoid-wasting-renders-with-reselect-in-react.md

 export default connect(mapStateToProps)(User);
 ```

-Note, that this component contains **user** prop which is not actually used, but is needed for explanation purposes.
+Note, that this component contains **user** prop which is not actually used, but is needed for explanation purpose.

 **selectors.ts** - contains selectors that pull data from the Redux store.
 Each selector prints a log to the console when invoked: